CQCL/Qermit/manual/manual_mitres.rst

    Counter({(0, 1, 0, 1): 891, (0, 0, 0, 1): 60, (0, 1, 0, 0): 26, (0, 1, 1, 1): 11, (1, 1, 0, 1): 9, (0, 0, 0, 0): 2, (0, 1, 1, 0): 1})

-Results from the Casablanca device with SPAM error-mitigation:
+Results from the Lagos device with SPAM error-mitigation:

 ::